spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 **SEE ALSO**

-* [ignite](#ignite)	 - Ignite CLI offers everything you need to scaffold, test, build, and launch your blockchain
+* [spellshape](#spellshape)	 - Spellshape CLI offers everything you need to scaffold, test, build, and launch your blockchain
-* [ignite completion bash](#ignite-completion-bash)	 - Generate the autocompletion script for bash
+* [spellshape completion bash](#spellshape-completion-bash)	 - Generate the autocompletion script for bash
-* [ignite completion fish](#ignite-completion-fish)	 - Generate the autocompletion script for fish
+* [spellshape completion fish](#spellshape-completion-fish)	 - Generate the autocompletion script for fish
-* [ignite completion powershell](#ignite-completion-powershell)	 - Generate the autocompletion script for powershell
+* [spellshape completion powershell](#spellshape-completion-powershell)	 - Generate the autocompletion script for powershell
-* [ignite completion zsh](#ignite-completion-zsh)	 - Generate the autocompletion script for zsh
+* [spellshape completion zsh](#spellshape-completion-zsh)	 - Generate the autocompletion script for zsh

-## ignite completion bash
+## spellshape completion bash

 Generate the autocompletion script for bash